AlifSafwan01/trial-control-store-analysis/README.md

 # Quantium Data Analytics Job Simulation - Experimentation and Uplift Testing

-This project is contiounation of [Retail Sales Analysis](https://github.com/AlifSafwan01/retail-sales-analysis), where the Category Manager of Chips has asked us to test the impact of the new trial layouats with a data driven recommendation to wether or not the trial layout should be rolled out to all their stores.
+This project is a continuation of the [Retail Sales Analysis](https://github.com/AlifSafwan01/retail-sales-analysis), where the Category Manager for chips requested an evaluation of new trial store layouts.
+The goal is to determine, through data-driven analysis, wether these layouts should be rolled out across all stores.

-The objective of this project is as follows :-
+## Project Objectives

-1. Define metrics to select best control stores for each trial stores.
+1. Define metrics to identify the best control stores for each trial store.
-2. Analyze trial stores against controls.
+2. Analyze trial stores against their corresponding control stores.
-3. Perform statistical analysis to assess sales differences and formulate recommendations.
+3. Perform statistical analysis to assess sales impact and provide actionable recommendations.

 ## Chip Data

-[Chip Data](chip_data.xlsx) used where this data from [Retail Sales Analysis](https://github.com/AlifSafwan01/retail-sales-analysis) that already cleaned and prepared version.
+The dataset used in this project, [Chip Data](chip_data.xlsx), is sourced from the cleaned and prepared version in the [Retail Sales Analysis](https://github.com/AlifSafwan01/retail-sales-analysis) project.

-For a recall, this data contains 13 variables and 251,158 observations :-
+To recap, the dataset contains 13 variables and 251,158 observations :-

 | Variable | Description |
 | --- | --- |